eevmanu/pkb/git.md

     ```

 - not remove, just **simulate**

     ```bash
     # -n --dry-run
     $ git clean -dfn
     ```

+- remove files without taking into consideration `.gitignore`

+    ```bash
+    # This allows removing all untracked files, including build products
+    # This can be used to create a pristine working directory to test a clean build.
+    $ git clean -dfxn

+    # without dry run
+    $ git clean -dfx
+    ```

 - remove only files ignored by Git, considering files and folders on `.gitignore`